borispopicbusiness/orvix-infra/environments/misc/calico-addr-pool/README.md

 error: the server doesn't have a resource type "installation" boris@boris-Nitro-AN515-58:~$
 ```

+This indicates that the Tigera Operator is not installed and the Installation custom resource is not available in the cluster.

 ```bash
 kubectl -n kube-system get ds calico-node -o yaml | grep -A3 CALICO_IPV4POOL